Vale Garden Houses Square Logo

 An elegant family room sits alongside a small room used by the owners as a rear entrance to the house.
 These two spaces are defined by an internal screen.

-They also needed an entrance porch coming off the rear of the house and directly into the kitchen, as they didnt want to have to walk through a new orangery to get into the house.
+Any new addition would need a separate entrance porch coming off the rear of the house and directly into the kitchen, as the homeowners wanted the main structure of the orangery to be a dedicated room for relaxing and didn’t want to have their new orangery used as a walkway to get into the house.

 A dual level bespoke orangery with rooflights in a london townhouse